Improving Lives Through More Competitive Markets

 Meet the Editors

-Matias BussoMatias Busso is Lead Economist for the Research Department at the IDB.
-His research uses empirical evidence to design better public policies in labor, education, productivity, and urban economics.
+Matías BussoMatías Busso is a Principal Economist in the Research Department at the IDB.
+His research uses empirical evidence to formulate better public policies in the areas of labor, education, productivity, and urban economics.
 He holds a Ph.D. in Economics from the University of Michigan.

-Rodolfo StucchiRodolfo Stucchi is Head of Economics, Monitoring, and Evaluation at IDB Invest.
+Rodolfo StucchiRodolfo Stucchi is the Head of Economics, Monitoring, and Evaluation at IDB Invest.
 His research focuses on development economics, private sector growth, and labor markets.
-He previously worked at the IDB and the World Bank.
+Previously, he worked at the IDB and the World Bank.
 He holds a Ph.D. in Economics from Universidad Carlos III de Madrid. |

 By strengthening institutions, improving regulations, and promoting regional integration, governments can transform markets into engines of productivity, innovation, and opportunity for all.
 Policymakers have a central role to play: designing smarter regulations, empowering competition agencies, and building trust and state capacity to ensure that reforms not only open markets but also make them work better for people.
 Download book |